Merging stellar-mass binary black holes: Expected properties of merging systems

 \item[(iv)] The fraction of binaries that initiate and survive the common envelope phase during mass transfer from the secondary to the primary is perhaps the least certain.
 Typically, dynamically unstable mass transfer is more likely for greater mass ratios of the donor to the accretor.
-The accreting black hole in this case may only have a third of the initial mass of the primary, with the rest lost with the envelope and through winds, while the secondary donor may have increased its mass during the first mass transfer phase; even so, unless the secondary was initially close to the primary in mass, the mass ratio is unlikely to exceed $3:1$, which may be close to the threshold for initiating a common envelope phase.
-The evolutionary state of the donor during the onset of mass transfer also plays an important role, setting both the amount by which the donor shrinks or expands in response to mass loss and the envelope binding energy.
-Together, these constraints reduce the fraction of successful common envelope initiations and ejections to $f_\textrm{CE} \approx 0.1$.
+The accreting black hole in this case may only have a third of the initial mass of the primary, with the rest lost with the envelope and through winds, while the secondary donor may have increased its mass during the first mass transfer phase.
+Even so, unless the secondary was initially close to the primary in mass, the mass ratio is unlikely to exceed $3:1$, which may be close to the threshold for initiating a common envelope phase \citep[e.g.,][]{Claeys:2014}.
+The evolutionary state of the donor during the onset of mass transfer also plays an important role, setting both the amount by which the donor shrinks in response to mass loss and the envelope binding energy.
+Together, these constraints reduce the fraction of successful common envelope initiations and ejections to $f_\textrm{CE} \approx 0.1$, though this fraction depends on a range of factors including metallicity, which impacts the envelope binding energy.